Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Introduction

-Large language models (LLMs) have demonstrated impressive capabilities in understanding and generating culturally relevant text \citep{li_culturellm_2024,li_culture-gen_2024,li_culturepark_2024,putri_can_2024}.
-Prior research on cultural alignment in LLMs primarily focuses on modeling differences between national cultures or aligning model outputs with culturally specific norms \citep{pujari_llm-human_2024, kharchenko_how_2024, shi_culturebank_2024, wang2024not, zhong_cultural_2024, rozen_llms_2024, johnson_ghost_2022}.
-However, in real-world interactions, cultural values are not solely determined by demographic characteristics.
-Individuals within the same cultural group can hold diverse, nuanced beliefs \citep{fischer2012cultural}, and LLMs risk misinterpreting human perspectives if they rely solely on broad demographic generalizations.
-This limitation becomes particularly evident in human-AI interactions, where effective communication relies not only on an LLM's ability to recognize explicit cultural markers but also on its capacity to infer implicit cultural values.
-In human-AI interactions, personalization and customization are increasingly crucial.
-While LLMs can produce diverse responses when a persona and values are explicitly provided \citep{grassi2024enhancing}, their effectiveness also depends on their ability to infer and align with human values even when such information is not directly given.
+However, cultural values in real-world interactions are not solely determined by demographic characteristics.
+Individuals within the same cultural group can hold diverse and even conflicting beliefs \citep{fischer2012cultural}, and LLMs risk oversimplifying human perspectives if they rely merely on broad demographic generalizations \cite{saha-etal-2025-meta}.
+This limitation becomes particularly problematic in human-AI interactions, where successful communication relies not only on an LLM's ability to recognize explicit cultural markers but also on its capacity to infer implicit cultural values.
+While LLMs can produce diverse responses when a persona and values are explicitly provided \citep{grassi2024enhancing,wang2025coser,huang2024humanity,jiang2025know}, real-world communication often lacks such explicit signals.
+Humans do not typically express their values in a structured debate format \cite{chatterji2025how}; instead, values are subtly embedded into casual conversations and personal anecdotes.

-Cultural intelligence (CQ) refers to an outsider's ability to interpret unfamiliar and ambiguous cultural cues naturally \citep{olney_cultural_2024, earley2003cultural}.
+Cultural intelligence (CQ) refers to an outsider's ability to interpret unfamiliar and ambiguous cultural cues \citep{olney_cultural_2024, earley2003cultural}.
 For LLMs, CQ is crucial for engaging in meaningful conversations with individuals from diverse backgrounds.
-Unlike traditional assessments of value understanding that focus on detecting explicit statements about cultural norms \citep{ren_valuebench_2024,kiesel2023semeval}, real-life interactions require deeper contextual reasoning—understanding implicit beliefs embedded in everyday speech and actions.
-Humans do not typically express their values in a structured debate format; instead, values are subtly embedded into casual conversations and personal anecdotes.
-To enable LLMs to navigate these complexities, we need a more robust approach to evaluating and improving their ability to understand cultural values without relying on explicit cultural knowledge.
+Unlike traditional assessments of value understanding that focus on detecting explicit statements about cultural norms \citep{ren_valuebench_2024,kiesel2023semeval}, it emphasizes deeper contextual reasoning—mirroring real-life interactions where implicit beliefs are embedded in everyday speech and action.